86Ilya/net640kb/Readme.md

 ## Getting Started

 This project developed for running in the docker container.
-So if you have docker installed on your local machine - that will be enough to run this project.
+So if you have `docker` and `docker-compose` installed on your local machine - that will be enough to run this project.
 Steps to run project:
 ```bash
 git clone https://github.com/86Ilya/net640kb